Entropy zero area preserving diffeomorphisms of $S^2$: Hyperbolic Structures

 \end{prop}

-For any extended lift $\ti f : H \cup \sinfty \to H \cup \sinfty$ there is an {\it associated action $\ti f_\#$ on geodesics [horocycles] in $H$ }defined by sending the geodesic with endpoints $P$ and $Q$ to the geodesic [horocycle] with endpoints $\ti f(P)$ and $\ti f(Q)$.
-The action $\ti f_\#$ projects to an {\it action $f_\#$ on geodesics [horocycles] in $M$}.
+For any extended lift $\ti f : H \cup \sinfty \to H \cup \sinfty$ there is an {\it associated action $\ti f_\#$ on geodesics in $H$ } defined by sending the geodesic with endpoints $P$ and $Q$ to the geodesic with endpoints $\ti f(P)$ and $\ti f(Q)$.
+The action $\ti f_\#$ projects to an {\it action $f_\#$ on geodesics in $M$}.
 Proposition~\ref{nielsen} implies that $f_\#$ depends only on the isotopy class of $f$.
+Similarly, if $P$ is the unique fixed point of the parabolic covering translation $T $ then $\ti f(P)$ is the unique fixed point of the parabolic covering translation $ \ti f T \ti f^{-1}$.
+There is an induced an action $f_\#$ on isotopy classes of simple closed peripheral curves in $M$ that agrees with the induced action of $f$ on isolated punctures in $M$.
+Note that if a geodesic or isotopy class of a simple closed peripheral curve is equipped with an orientation then its image under $f_\#$ has a well-defined induced orientation.

 The following results are well known and follow easily from the definitions.